V2 word order: Root clauses

-One type of embedded clause with V2 following the conjunction is found throughout the Germanic languages, although it is more common in some than it is others.
+One type of embedded clause with V2 following the conjunction is found throughout the Germanic languages, although it is more common in some than it is otherwise.
 These are termed root clauses.
 They are declarative content clauses, the direct objects of so-called bridge verbs, which are understood to quote a statement.
 For that reason, they exhibit the V2 word order of the equivalent direct quotation.